LowryRequiem/College-Obi-Vault/UL 4th Year Vault/HI4168 Archive Blog Post Assignment Draft 1 Prep.md

 Got the H.M.S Imogen battleship to Athens then to Kifiscia, to Suvla bay

 ## Photo Album

+Leather-bound hardback photograph album.
+Contains images of soldiers, officers, prisoners and military activities on land and at sea in Port Said, France, Gallipoli, Athens and Suvla Bay.
+7

 The photo album has a red, leatherbound cover